atharvagj-ai/atharvagj-ai/README.md

 My life gist :

-- 🔭 I’m currently learning various fields of AI and Software Development!.
+- 🔭 I’m currently learning various fields of AI and Software Development!
-- 📚 What do I beleive?
+- 📚 What do I believe?
 Jack of all, Master of some.
 - 🌱 I’m currently learning to manage my time, and be productive.
 - 👯 I’m looking to collaborate on any idea that impresses me.
 - 💬 Ask me about Web Development, Deep Learning, AI, Finance.